Thinking green? Consider your work space

 Are customers willing to pay more to gain ecocentric benefits?
 Are location clients willing to switch to a vendor with more green technology?
 The answers to these questions are somewhat unclear at present since ecofriendly building and property management are still fairly new.

-Green information technology IT, includes ecofriendly practices such as reducing paper usage through minimal printing, operating more efficiently with power management, and exercising proper recycling habits.
+Green information technology IT, includes ecofriendly practices such as reducing paper usage through minimal printing, operating more efficiently with power management and reducing the energy cost of IT across endpoints, and exercising proper recycling habits.
 Green IT addresses sustainability, recyclability, resourceability, powerability and viability.

 While the scope of information technology in a vending/OCS operation may be extensive, a few of the more common components can be handled as part of an ecofriendly approach: